bruce965/midi-synth/README.md

 * Global volume regulation
 * Sustain pedal

-Firefox does not support Web MIDI API yet (May 2020), please use Google Chrome.
+Firefox does not support Web MIDI API yet (September 2020), please use Google Chrome.

 If you would like to propose a feature or report a bug, please [open an issue on GitHub](https://github.com/bruce965/midi-synth/issues/new).